-- 1. Agencies desiring to be a provider of PC I services must have demonstrated experience in providing home care management. - 2.
-Pursuant to enactment and implementation of S.C. § Code 44-70-10 all providers of personal care services will require a license to provide personal care services.
+- 1. Agencies desiring to be a provider of PC I services must have demonstrated experience in providing home care management. - Pursuant to enactment and implementation of S.C. § Code 44-70-10 all providers of personal care services will require a license to provide personal care services.
 Providers are required to renew their license annually.
-Providers who do not maintain their In Home Care provider license will be terminated.
-Providers who are not licensed by the South Carolina Department of Health and Environmental Control will not be allowed to enroll as a Medicaid provider for these services. - 3.
+Providers who do not maintain their In-Home Care provider license will be terminated.
+Providers who are not licensed by the South Carolina Department of Health and Environmental Control will not be allowed to enroll as a Medicaid provider for these services.
+If the provider loses their SCDHEC In-Home Care License for any reason, the provider must voluntarily terminate their contract with CLTC/SCDHHS immediately.
+With voluntary termination, the provider will be able to re-contract once required documentation is obtained and provided to SCDHHS/LTL.
+If there is an involuntary termination due to lack of licensing, the provider must wait 6 months prior to reapplying for the CLTC/SCDHHS Contract. - 3.
 Provider agencies must be housed in an office that is in a commercial zone.
 Any agency not housed within a commercial location must be prior approved by SCDHHS to enroll as a personal care provider.
-Requirements for agencies not in commercial locations include all of the following: - a.
-Has a county/municipal zoning permit to operate a business in a residential setting if required - b.
+Effective August 1, 2019, Providers are no longer allowed to operate their business in residential areas.
+Current providers who are operating in residential areas prior to August 1, 2019, will be grandfathered.
+Requirements for agencies in commercial locations include all of the following: - a.
+Has a county/municipal zoning permit to operate a business

+- b.
 Holds appropriate business licenses - c.
-Meets applicable county/municipal, mixed-use zoning guidelines for a home-based business in a primarily residential neighborhood - d.
-Has a business entrance door which is separate from a residential living area. - e.
-Uses office space devoted entirely for the business; space must be enclosed and have a locking door which uses a different key from other locks in the home

-- f.
-Has an outside business sign conforming to county/municipal sign and zoning codes for its neighborhood - 4.
+Meets applicable county/municipal, mixed-use zoning guidelines - d.
+Has a business entrance door - e.
+Uses office space devoted entirely for the business; space must be enclosed and have a locking door - f.
+Has an outside business sign conforming to county/municipal sign and zoning codes - 4.
 The Provider must ensure that, when serving Participants, its Aide and Supervisors display a photo identification badge identifying the Provider and the employee. - 5.
 Providers must utilize the automated systems mandated by CLTC to document and bill for the provision of services. - 6.
 Providers must accept or decline referrals from South Carolina Department of Health and Human Services (SCDHHS) or SCDDSN within two (2) working days.
 Failure to respond will result in the loss of the referral. - 7.
 The provider must verify the participant's Medicaid eligibility when it accepts an authorization and monthly thereafter to ensure continued eligibility.
 Agencies can verify Medicaid eligibility for CLTC participants in the Phoenix Provider Portal on their dashboard.
 Providers should also refer to Section 1 of this provider manual for additional information on eligibility determination. - 8.
 Providers may use paperless filing systems.
 Provider must obtain approval from CLTC Central Office prior to initiating electronic documentation and/or filing systems.
 Electronic records must be made available upon request, and providers must have a reliable back-up system in the event their computer system shuts down.